-During his tenure in the U.S. Attorney’s Office in Utah, cases prosecuted increased significantly with many complex and notorious matters crossing his desk.
-John has handled matters of national security, domestic and international terrorism and espionage, controlled substances diversion, trade secrets, and has prosecuted several high-profile violent crimes, including leading high-level prosecutions against various gangs.
-He was also appointed to serve three years on the Attorney General’s Advisory Committee of U.S. Attorneys (AGAC), where he helped shape and oversee U.S. Department of Justice (DOJ) practice and policy over two presidential administrations.
+John has handled matters of national security, terrorism, espionage, controlled substances diversion, trade secrets, and has prosecuted high-profile cases against individuals and organized crime groups.
+He was also appointed as a “leader amongst leaders” on the Attorney General’s Advisory Committee of U.S. Attorneys (AGAC), where he helped shape and oversee U.S. Department of Justice (DOJ) practice and policy over two presidential administrations.
 John’s breadth of experience and focus includes complex investigations and litigation of fraud involving corporations, financial institutions, securities, health care, trade secrets, and false claims.

 John also focuses his practice on helping businesses expand and operate internationally.
 As a board member of World Trade Center® Utah, John uses Greenberg Traurig LLP’s global platform to provide the insight that will help businesses pursue their goals.